-Accordingly, the construction of additional hangars and parking would principally meet existing and projected demand for aircraft operations at the Airport.
-The Proposed Project is therefore expected to have a very modest impact on the number of aircraft being based at the Airport or operating at the Airport.
+Proposed Project is therefore expected to have a very modest impact on the number of aircraft being based at the Airport or operating at the Airport.

-The Proposed Project will also maximize incorporation of green building and sustainable design practices to meet or exceed the Sustainable Design Standards and Guidelines required by NYSDOT, including a large photovoltaic solar panel array mounted on the south side of the new hangar roof, ultra-high efficiency boilers, daylighting of interior spaces, judicious use of recycled materials, and water-conserving plumbing fixtures.
+The Proposed Project will also maximize incorporation of green building and sustainable design practices to meet or exceed the Sustainable Design Standards and Guidelines required by NYSDOT, including ultra-high efficiency boilers, daylighting of interior spaces, judicious use of recycled materials, and water-conserving plumbing fixtures.
 In addition, the Proposed Project will not have a significant effect on the community's current land use plans or goals.